-- 1. Activate the storage system CLI utility and log in as SecurityAdmin, and then create a user group with role VASAProvider (mkusergrp -name <vasa_group_name> -role VASAProvider). - 2.
-Create a VASAProvider user in the user group (mkuser -name <user name> -usergrp <vasa group_name>). - 3.
+- Activate the storage system CLI utility and log in as SecurityAdmin, and then create a user group with role VASAProvider (mkusergrp -name <vasa_group_name> -role VASAProvider). - 2.
+Create a VASAProvider user in the user group (mkuser -name <user_name> -usergrp <vasa_group_name>). - 3.
 Create a metadata volume (mkmetadatavdisk -mdiskgrp <pool_name>).
 For the storage systems that run microcode 7.6.1.0 or later, this operation requires the SecurityAdmin access level.
 Also, on these storage systems, you can enable the VVol feature by toggling the Enable VVOL switch under Settings -> System -> VVOL, using the web GUI. - 4.
-For each ESXi host, define the host on the storage system as adminlun type (svctask mkhost -name <host name> -fcwwpn <fibre channel wwpn> -iscsiname <iscsi_wwn> -type adminlun). - 5.
+For each ESXi host, define the host on the storage system as adminlun type (svctask mkhost -name <host_name> -fcwwpn <fibre_channel_wwpn> -iscsiname <iscsi_wwn> -type adminlun). - 5.
 Launch Spectrum Control Base. - 6.
 Define a high-availability group.
 See "Defining a high-availability group" on page 39.

 - 7. Generate a self-signed Spectrum Control Base server certificate.
 See "Managing server certificates" on page 41. - 8.
 Set up VASA credentials.
-See "Setting the VASA credentials" on page 55. - 9.
+See "Setting the VASA credentials" on page 58. - 9.
 Enable the VASAProvider user to access the storage resources.
-See "Entering the storage system credentials" on page 47. - 10.
+See "Entering the storage system credentials" on page 48. - 10.
 Add the storage system to the Spectrum Control Base.
-See "Adding a storage system" on page 49. - 11.
+See "Adding a storage system" on page 50. - 11.
 Add a new storage space.
-See "Adding a storage space" on page 58. - 12.
+See "Adding a storage space" on page 61. - 12.
 Add a VVol-enabled service to the storage space.
-See "Adding a storage service" on page 60. - 13.
+See "Adding a storage service" on page 63. - 13.
 Define a storage resource and attach it to the VVol-enabled service.
-See "Defining and attaching storage resources" on page 63. - 14.
+See "Defining and attaching storage resources" on page 66. - 14.
 Register Spectrum Control Base as a storage provider on VMware vCenter server.
-See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 87. - 15.
+See "Registering Spectrum Control Base as a storage provider on vCenter server" on page 95. - 15.
 Launch the vWC and create a VVol-enabled datastore.
 Select the storage space that you defined as an underlying storage resource for the datastore.

 Note: The storage space is presented as a combination of a VVol container and a storage system.
 For example, storage space A and storage system A are visible as container 1; storage space A and storage system B are visible as container 2.
-This information is displayed in the storage container:storage service format.
+This information is displayed in the storage container:storage system format.